waldvoid/Front-end-Demos/Intro Component/README.md

 # Intro Component Page

-This is results summary component made with HTML, CSS & Javascript.
+This is results summary of intro component made with HTML, CSS & Javascript.

 ## Table of contents